The Who, What, Where, When and Sometimes, Why.

 If you had surgery to only one breast, breastfeeding from your untreated (opposite) breast should be fine.

-Breastfeeding should be avoided while being treated with radiation therapy, chemotherapy, hormone therapy, HER2-targeted therapy or other drug therapies.
+Don’t breastfeed if you are being treated with radiation therapy, chemotherapy, hormone therapy, HER2-targeted therapy or other drug therapies.

 After lumpectomy and radiation therapy